Rafael Alunan III: Education

-Rafael Alunan III was born on May 17, 1948 in Manila and raised in Bacolod.
-He graduated secondary school at La Salle College - Bacolod and attended De La Salle University where he graduated with bachelor degrees in political science and business administration in 1970.
+Rafael Alunan III was born on May 17, 1948, in Manila and raised in Bacolod.
+He graduated secondary school at La Salle College - Bacolod and attended De La Salle University where he graduated with bachelor's degrees in political science and business administration in 1970.
 He also attended the Ateneo de Manila University under its MBA Senior Executive Program from 1980 to 1981.
-He entered the John F. Kennedy School of Government of the Harvard University in the United States acquiring a master's degree in public administration in 1997.
+He entered the John F. Kennedy School of Government of the Harvard University in the United States, acquiring a master's degree in public administration in 1997.
 He also attended the Command and General Staff College of the Philippine Army in 2002.

 Career

 Government

-Rafael Alunan III served as Secretary of the Department of Tourism (DOT) from January 9, 1991 to February 16, 1992 under President Corazon Aquino and as Secretary of the Department of the Interior and Local Government (DILG) from July 1, 1992 to April 15, 1996 under President Fidel V. Ramos.
+Rafael Alunan III served as Secretary of the Department of Tourism (DOT) from January 9, 1991, to February 16, 1992, under President Corazon Aquino and as Secretary of the Department of the Interior and Local Government (DILG) from July 1, 1992, to April 15, 1996, under President Fidel V. Ramos.

 As Interior Secretary, Alunan initiated Oplan Paglalansag, a measure against private armies.
-Under such initiative a politician having more than two personal armed guards would be considered as having a private army and such groups should be dissolved.
-Oplan Paglalansag also sought the recovery of loose firearms across the country.
+Under that initiative, a politician having more than two personal armed guards would be considered as having a private army and such groups could be dissolved.
+Oplan Paglalansag also sought the recovery of unauthorized firearms across the country.
 This policy would later be known as the Alunan doctrine.

 Alunan ran for Senator in the 2016 election and was supported by then-presidential candidate Rodrigo Duterte but failed to get elected after placing 26th.
 Duterte advised against Alunan running again in the 2019 elections and offered his appointment to the DILG as Secretary.

 Alunan declined and became a guest candidate of PDP-Laban, Duterte's party during the 2019 elections.
 He ran under the Bagumbayan Party.
 His second Senate bid also failed.